GeorgeSchiro/GetCert2/README.md

     The main options for this utility are listed below with their default values.
     A brief description of each feature follows.

+-AcmeAccountFile='Account.xml'

+    This is the name of the ACME account file returned by the certificate provider.
+If it's deleted, it will be replaced during the next run.

+-AcmeAccountKeyFile='AccountKey.xml'

+    This is the name of the ACME account key file returned by the certificate provider.
+If it's deleted, it will be replaced during the next run.

 -AcmePsModuleUseGallery=False

     Set this switch True and the 'PowerShell Gallery' version of 'ACME-PS'